Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Introduction

 This paper makes five technical contributions.
 First, it reframes orbital debris as a coupled operations--stability problem rather than a static inventory problem.
 Second, it introduces a reduced-order control formulation in which near-term sustainability is governed primarily by disposal reliability $p_{\rm disp}$, encounter-state uncertainty through $C_b$, and legacy hazard stock $\Pi_k$.
 Third, it connects those controls to current operator experience through constellation-scale maneuver burden.
 Fourth, it maps the intervention space into explicit decision rules for post-mission disposal (\PMD), just-in-time collision avoidance (\JCA), and active debris removal (\ADR) under cost and uncertainty.
-Fifth, it identifies the institutional and financial conditions required for a debris-mitigation and remediation market.
-Beyond technical interpretation, the framework developed here is intended to support business-case design, public procurement logic, and the formation of durable markets for debris mitigation, end-of-life servicing, and selective remediation.
+Fifth, it identifies the procurement, verification, liability, and benefit-incidence conditions under which debris-control services can be sustained.
+Beyond technical interpretation, the framework developed here is intended to support contract design, public procurement, and allocation of responsibility for verified risk reduction.

+The framework is also consistent with the recent IAF--IAA--IISL Technical Committee 26 work on space traffic management.
+That literature treats \STM as a coupled technical, operational, legal, and coordination problem rather than as a narrow conjunction-screening problem \cite{Bonnal2025STM}.
+The most relevant components for the present paper are the TC26 treatments of large constellations \cite{Sorge2025LargeConstellations}, collision avoidance and risk mitigation \cite{Sorge2025COLA}, orbital-data precision and covariance realism \cite{DoladoPerez2025OrbitalPrecision}, shared catalogues and data-fusion architectures \cite{Kerr2025SharedCatalog,Oltrogge2025DataFusion}, and the persistent gap between debris-mitigation rules and effective compliance \cite{Spencer2025Compliance}.
+These studies support the paper's treatment of debris control as a coupled problem involving tracking quality, operator coordination, mitigation performance, legal authority, and enforceable incentives.

+The novelty of the present paper does not lie in restating that debris is harmful or that remediation can be beneficial in principle.
+It lies in showing that a common reduced-order structure links three control variables---$p_{\rm disp}$, $C_b$, and $\Pi_k$---to shell diagnosis, intervention ranking, procurement variables, and contractible performance outputs.

+We address the stock--flow dynamics of the debris environment in \LEO and the interventions that change its long-horizon trajectory.
+Launch-phase collision-on-launch-avoidance constraints for crewed or high-value missions are operationally important symptoms of orbital crowding, but they concern short-duration ascent safety rather than the state variables analyzed here.
+They are therefore treated as an operational boundary condition rather than as a core element of long-horizon debris control.